 The President's List recognizes full-time students with (15 hours or more) 4.00 grade point averages during the previous semester.
-A student is not eligible for the President's List for a semester in which a developmental course is taken.

 The Dean's List recognizes full-time students (15 hours or more) with grade point averages of at least 3.40 but less than 4.00 during the previous semester.
-A student is not eligible for the Dean's List for a semester in which a developmental course is taken.